bio-phys/MemCurv/README.rst

 ====
 Q: How is the sign of the bicelle curvature decided?

-A: The sign of bicelle curvature depends on the identity of leaflets.
-Lipid flip-flop at the open edge merges the two leaflet, therefore, we use the identity as defined at the start frame.
-If more than 50 % of upper leaflet lipids remain above the fitted mid-plane spherical surface, then the curvature is positive, else the sign of the curvature is negative.
+A: Lipid flip-flop at the open edge merges the two leaflets.
+Therefore, we use the identity as defined in the start frame (by lipid assignment).
+If more than 50 % of upper leaflet lipids remain above the fitted spherical surface of the membrane-patch, then the curvature is positive, else it is negative.

 Q: My curvature values are negative instead of positive.
 What is going on?

-A: The sign of the curvature is dictated by directionality-convention.
-In the Monge representation, using h(x,y) representation of the membrane profile gives the positive curvature for the lower leaflet and negative curvature for the upper leaflet.
-To compute curvatues along upper leaflet, as in the manuscript, we compute the negative of the Shape operator matrix (S=-S).
+A: In the Monge representation, using a height function, such that z=h(x,y) and positive, to represent the membrane shape, the default curvature values represent the curvature along the lower leaflet and its inverse represent curvature along the upper leaflet.
+To compute curvatues along upper leaflet, as in the manuscript, we mutiply the Shape operator with -1 (S = -1*S).